martinberlin/ldaptools-bundle-symfony-5/README.md

     "minimum-stability": "stable"
 }
 ```

+**Please fix the ldaptools-bundle to 1.0 to use PHP 7.4.
+The Tag 1.0.1 will work only with PHP 8.0 / 8.1**

 It's important to notice that to meet that min. stability referenced packages should have **a valid release Tag** otherwise you need to use dev-branch and that is never a good idea.
 Since it won't work with min. stability:stable.
 Do not ever turn this to dev for any production application!